colearnlab/ccaf-prediction-server/README.md

 * `8` is the maximum number of groups to make predictions for
 * `10` is the maximum number of minutes since the last action before a log file will be ignored
 * `ml_predictions.json` is the output filename for predictions
+* `--cpus 4` is the number of parallel prediction processes to run
 * `--verbose` means to print info (which will be written to `nohup.out`) about which log files are being used for predictions

 Information about options for the prediction server can be found by running `python3 prediction_server.py --help`